Site icon Circuit Ideas for You

 Astable IC 555 using graph

-It does not affect the flashing speed.
+It does not change flashing speed.

-Below descriptions is how to use the chart:
+How to use chart:

 Formula: